 Issues | Examples |

-Emotional risk | Potential emotional trauma for consumers when talking about their lived experiences.
+Emotional risk | Potential emotional trauma for consumers when talking about their personal experiences.
 See Framework for Trauma-informed Practice resource. |

 Physical risk | Potential physical risk in the environment where an activity is held. |

-Confidentiality and personal data | Potential for misuse of consumer and communities’ images, words or personal information such as not gaining informed consent. |
+Confidentiality and personal data | Potential for misuse of consumer and communities’ images, words or personal information. |

-Support versus paternalism | Potential to disempower consumers and communities and reinforce power imbalances. |
+Support versus paternalism | Potential to disempower consumers and communities and reinforce power imbalances if autonomy and agency are overlooked. |

-Marginalisation | Potential to perpetuate harm and reinforce oppression such as making assumptions. |
+Marginalisation | Potential to perpetuate harm and reinforce oppression if involvement in tokenistic. |

 Building and maintaining healthy relationships | Poor communication or not respecting professional boundaries with consumers and communities. |

-Authors Pandya-Wood and colleagues have developed a framework to help researchers and consumers work together in ways that are ethical during the early design stage of a project.
-The following key points have been adapted from this publication in the table below.
+Authors Pandya-Wood and colleagues have developed a framework to support ethical collaboration between researchers and consumers during the early design phase of a research project.
+This framework emphasises respectful, inclusive, and transparent engagement.

 An “ethically conscious framework” for consumer and community involvement.